Equal Employment Opportunity Commission.

 Start Amendment Part

-Accordingly, the EEOC proposes to add 29 CFR part 1695 to read as follows:End Amendment Part
+For the reasons set forth in the preamble, the Equal Employment Opportunity Commission amends 29 CFR chapter XIV by adding part 1695 to read as follows:End Amendment Part

 PART 1695—GUIDANCE PROCEDURES